-The School's DSL is Sophie Galloway who is a member of the leadership team.
+The School's DSL is Ben Howarth who is a Vice Principal and a member of the Senior Leadership Team.

-Laura Likissa is the DDSL and the person to whom reports should be made in the absence of the DSL.
-This ensures there is always the required cover for the role.
+Julie Moran is the DDSL and the person to whom reports should be made in the absence of the DSL.
+This ensures there is the required cover for the role at all times.